seanprashad/leetcode-patterns/README.md

 to familiarize yourself with the following data structures and their operations:

 - Arrays
-  - Single and two dimensional
 - Maps
-- Sets
 - Linked Lists
-  - Single/doubly linked
+- Queues
 - Heaps
-  - Min/max heap
 - Stacks
-- Binary (Search) Trees
+- Trees
-  - Trie
 - Graphs
-- Queues

 In addition, you should have a good grasp on common algorithms such as: